ghacks Technology News

 Windows 7 users might think that this feature is similar to the operating system’s option to display two windows on the left and right side of the screen.

-Tile Tabs on the other hand offers further options as it can not only be used to tile tabs vertically but also horizontally.
+Tile Tabs offers further options as it can not only be used to tile tabs vertically but also horizontally.

-There are two ways to tile tabs.
-The first option is to right-click any tab to tile all open tabs on the screen.
-The order that those tabs can be aligned can be either as a grid, horizontally or vertically.
+There are two ways to tile tabs: the first option is to right-click any tab to tile all open tabs on the screen.
+The order that those tabs are aligned in can be set to grid, horizontal or vertical.

-The second option is to right-click anywhere on a displayed website to tile that tab to the left, right, up or down with another tab that can be selected from all the open tabs in the web browser.
+The second option is to right-click anywhere on a displayed website to tile that tab to the left, right, up or down and display another tab that is already open in the browser next to it.

 The Firefox add-on offers other options detailed below: